sahilrajput03/sahilrajput03/single-big-mistake.md

 ## 2. NOT SCHEDULING THE TASKS FROM THE TASK LIST

 ## 3. FEARING LIFE IS SHORT AND THUS NOT INVESTING TO THE FULL CAPACITY AND PLANNING FOR TOMORROW

+## 4. Procrastination:

+Fix procrastination by:

+  - Divide task into two parts, and keep dividing each part into further two parts.
+And start doing each of these tasks.